ibm-cloud-docs/openshift/openshift_network_policy.md

 2. [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).

 3. Run the `ibmcloud oc cluster config` command and copy and paste the output to set the `KUBECONFIG` environment variable.
-Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.
+Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command.
+The `--admin` option downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes.
+The `--network` option downloads the Calico configuration file to run all Calico commands.
   ```
   ibmcloud oc cluster config --cluster <cluster_name_or_ID> --admin --network
   ```
-  {: pre}</br>
+  {: pre}

-**To log denied traffic:**
+</br>**To log denied traffic:**

 1. Create or use an existing Kubernetes network policy that blocks or limits incoming traffic.
    1. Create a Kubernetes network policy.
 For example, to control traffic between pods, you might use the following example Kubernetes policy that is named `access-nginx` that limits access to an NGINX app.
 Incoming traffic to pods that are labeled "run=nginx" is allowed only from pods with the "run=access" label.
 All other incoming traffic to the "run=nginx" app pods is blocked.